Toomatoo/haskell-kickoff/bare-bone/TypeInference.md

 state-and-error monad m containing a pair of a substitution which records the type constraints imposed on type variables by the expression, and the inferred type of the expression.

+`TypeEnv`:
+1. Insert: when there is new data variable.
+2. Update: `apply`. you have new substitution map `Subst`.

+`Subst`:
+1. Produce new alignment: `mgu` between Types.